erdincyz/defter/README_EN.md

 You can follow the known bugs and features that are intended to be added (although not up-to-date at the moment) from the [Issues](https://github.com/erdincyz/defter/issues) section on this page.

+---

+### Alternative Installation File for Windows

+You can try downloading and installing the "defter-installer.exe" file [from here](https://github.com/erdincyz/defter/releases/tag/v0.97.1-rc).

+---

 ### INSTALLING

 It works on Python3.